Thejas027/DSA-Questions/README.md

 ## 7. Recursion 🔄

-This Recursion folder contains some basic porblems, to know how recuression works
+This Recursion folder contains some basic problems, to know how recursion works

 ---

 ## 8. Trees Series 🌳

-This folder contians some important questions on trees such has,<br>
+This folder contains some important questions on trees such has,<br>
 ->is tree balanced <br>
 ->max depth of a tree<br>
 ->max sum path<br>